JavaScriptToday/tailwind-navbar/README.md

 # TailwindNavbar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+Be sure to run `npm install` after cloning.

 ## Development server